-Machines, most often computers, are given rules to follow known as algorithms.
+Machines, most often computers, are given rules to follow.
+These rules are known as algorithms.
 They are also given an initial set of data to explore when they first begin learning.
 That data is called training data.

 Why is machine learning growing so quickly?

-In recent years, there have been 3 things that have contributed to the widespread interest in machine learning.
+In recent years, there have been three things that have contributed to the widespread interest in machine learning.

 - Growth in all types of data

 As with anything, there is evidence of other contributing factors and business drivers, but these three advances have clearly been dominant in terms of paving the way for accelerated use of machine learning and new and innovative applications of artificial intelligence.

 Organizations in both the public and private sector are investing in machine learning because it allows them to improve in the following ways: